newren/git-filter-repo/README.md

      the pruning of parents and other ancestors can ultimately result in the loss of one or more parents.
 If a merge commit loses enough parents to become a non-merge commit and it has no file changes, then it too can be pruned.
-Topology changes are also possible if the entire non-first-parent history is pruned away;
-     rather than having that parent of the merge be rewritten to the merge base, it may (depending on whether the merge also had file changes of its own) instead make sense to just prune that parent.
-     (We do not want to prune away a first parent being rewritten to the merge base since some projects prefer --no-ff merges, though this could be made an option.)
-Finally, note that we originally talked not about pruning empty commits, but about pruning commits which become empty.
+Merge commits can also have a topology that becomes degenerate: it could end up with the merge_base serving as both parents (if all intervening commits from the original repo were pruned), or it could end up with one parent which is an ancestor of its other parent.
+In such cases, if the merge has no file changes of its own, then the merge commit can also be pruned.
+However, if the merge commit was already degenerate in the original history, then it was probably intentional and the merge commit will not be pruned.
+Finally, note that we originally talked about pruning commits which become empty, NOT about pruning empty commits.
 Some projects intentionally create empty commits for versioning or publishing reasons, and these should not be removed.
 Instead, only commits which become empty should be pruned.
-(As a special case, commits which started empty but originally had a parent and which become a root commit due to the pruning of other commits will also be considered to have "become empty".)
+(As a special case, commits which started empty but whose parent was pruned away will also be considered to have "become empty".)

   1. [Speed] Filtering should be reasonably fast